ushareng/GeminiNano_Chrome_TextEmotionDetection/README.md

-# Text Emotion Detection using Gemini Nano and React
+# Text Emotion Detection using Gemini Nano(Integration with Chrome ) and React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).